Penecruz/VAICOMPRO-Community/README.md

 Flashing Comms Menu after DCS update is a known issue and can be resolved with a lua reset, launching and closing DCS to generate DCS side files, and an additional lua reset.

+High DCS module counts (>37) have been known to cause hooking issues, easy comms issues, and other communications and behavior quirks.
+Uninstalling to leave 37 or less seems to fix for now, this is being investigated.

 ## Installation Instructions

 NOTE: If this is a fresh VAICOMPRO install, you should follow the install instructions in the VAICOMPRO manual found in the VAICOMPRO/Documentation folder.